colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 From the elapsed stage, the other participant can perform a **recover** step.
 This unstages the channel and unlocks the remaining funds.

+### Handling locked cheques

+There is a important scenario overlooked in the above simplification, that must now be considered.

+The off-chain transacting can involve 'locked cheques'.
+Theses are cheques that are valid only if some conditions are satisfied.
+It will not necessarily be known at a close or a resolve step which partner should ultimately own the associated funds.

+If the partner performing a close or resolve step has locked cheques, these are included in the step.
+A new output is created associated with each locked cheque.
+The output is spendable by the partner able to meet the conditions.
+There is no thread token.

 ### Rationale

 \-